friendflower94/binning-style/README.md

   * bio 1.1.3

 ## Usage

-First, the points common to both patterns are shown below.
+Parameter and command examples are shown below.

 * --layer, -l `<LAYER>`
 Style matrices are calculated in `<LAYER>` of the model.
 default:4